-Use this worksheet to calculate a picture of your needs.
+Use this worksheet to calculate a picture of your financial needs.

-The law school awards a variety of scholarships, grants, and endowments as listed below.
+The law school awards a variety of scholarships, grants, and endowments, which are listed below.
 Usually, one best award is made to students who qualify.

-All awards are made for the academic year, fall and spring semesters; typically no awards are made for the summer semester.
+All awards are made for the academic year for the Fall and Spring Semesters.
+Typically, no awards are made for the Summer Semester.

-All awards are made before the start of the academic year, usually ending in July.
-Awarded students are notified via email.
-General and Partnership awards are posted to student accounts immediately and no further requirement is needed.
-Endowed and Named awards may require additional student action, which will be communicated via the notification email.
+All awards are made before the beginning of the academic year, which usually ends in July.
+Students who receive awards are notified via email.
+General and partnership awards are posted to student accounts immediately, and no further requirement is needed.
+Endowed and named awards may require additional student action, which will be communicated via the notification email.

 Endowed awards are provided to the law school as approved by the university on an annual basis.
-Awarding amounts, as determined by the performance of the endowments, vary from year to year.
-Most endowments entail specific criterion and the law school will award based upon academic standing and demonstrated leadership.
+Award amounts, which are determined by the performance of the endowments, vary from year to year.
+Most endowments entail specific criterion, and the law school will give an award based on academic standing and demonstrated leadership.
 Endowments are typically awarded to continuing students and are non-renewable.

 Partnership scholarships require prior affiliation with the named ministry, including a letter of recommendation from the current staff member of the ministry chapter in which the student participated.
 Awards are typically made as students enter law school and include renewal requirements.

-Outside Scholarships are typically available for students any affiliation with an organization, company, community and/or church may be a good resource for financial assistance.
+Outside Scholarships are typically available for students affiliated with an organization, company, community, and/or church may be a good resource for financial assistance.
 View Privately Funded Scholarships and External Private Scholarships.

 Regent Law scholarships and grants are only applicable toward the cost of tuition.